kubernetes-sigs/gateway-api/geps/gep-91/index.md

 ## TLDR

-This GEP proposes a way to validate the TLS certificate presented by the downstream client to the server (Gateway Listener in this case) during a [TLS Handshake Protocol][].
+This GEP proposes a way to validate the TLS certificate presented by the frontend client to the server (Gateway Listener in this case) during a [TLS Handshake Protocol][].

 ## Goals